Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 - Below the industry choice, the following text should appear
     ```md
-    We see that you have competence we need in Sogndal.
+    We see that you have the competence we need in Sogndal.
     Here is an overview of our vacant positions.
     ```
 - Line 2 in the text should be a link that directs to https://sogndal.easycruit.com/index.html